Financial Translation Dubai — MOJ License #701

 DIFC and ADGM Regulatory Filings

-Financial services firms in DIFC and ADGM operate under common law, but Arabic translations may be needed for mainland court proceedings, certain regulatory interactions, or investor requirements.
+Financial services firms in DIFC and ADGM operate under common law.
+Arabic translations may still be needed for mainland court proceedings, certain regulatory interactions, or investor requirements.
 We handle DFSA and FSRA filings, fund documentation, prospectuses, and compliance reports.
 AML/CFT documentation and risk assessments require precise regulatory language that our translators understand from their financial services experience.

 The Real Question: Will the Bank Accept This?